 \subsection{Renormalizability}

-Renormalizability has not been discussed so far in this study because our quantization is carried out non-perturbatively.
-However, as is well-known, a simple power-counting shows that quantum general relativity is non-renormalizable.
-In reality, for the pure gravitational theory including neither matter fields nor a cosmological constant, the following facts are known by direct calculations: 't Hooft and Veltman confirmed that the on-shell S-matrix element of quantum general relativity is finite at one-loop\cite{'tHooft:1974bx}, however the theory is non-renormalizable, if an interaction with scalar particles is included.
-On the other hand, Berends and Gastmans reported that the amplitude of the graviton-graviton scattering is not unitary even at that tree-level\cite{BERENDS197599}.
-Beyond the one-loop level, Goroff and Sagnotti reported that the theory is non-renormalizable at a $2$-loop\cite{Goroff198581,GOROFF1986709}.
+Thus far, renormalizability has not been discussed because the defined quantization is performed nonperturbatively.
+In reality, for pure gravitational theory, including neither matter fields nor cosmological constant, several facts are known by direct calculations. 't Hooft and Veltman confirmed that the on-shell $S$-matrix element of quantum general relativity is finite in the one-loop state\cite{'tHooft:1974bx}; however, the theory is nonrenormalisable if an interaction with scalar particles is included.
+However, Berends and Gastmans reported that the amplitude of graviton-graviton scattering is not unitary, even at the tree-level\cite{BERENDS197599}.
+Beyond the one-loop level, Goroff and Sagnotti have reported that the theory is nonrenormalisable at the two-loop level\cite{Goroff198581,GOROFF1986709}.